 When examining a meter, check to see that it is reasonably easy to clean the input.
 Some instruments are seriously deficient in this area.

 There is some confusion about the requirement to display power in both logarithmic (dB, dBm) and linear (mW, uW, nW, pW) units.
 Traditionally, multi-purpose meters for general scientific applications, can display either unit.
-However in this particular application it is usual to use dB or dBm units.
+However, in fiber optic applications, it is usual to use dB or dBm units.

-There are a couple of ways of achieving productivity gains in dual wavelength measurement situations:
+There are a couple of ways of achieving productivity gains in multiple-wavelength measurement situations:

-- Some sort of "Autotest" type feature can display both wavelengths simultaneously.
+- An "Autotest" type of feature can display both wavelengths simultaneously.
 This requires the source and meter to communicate, and the meter measures each wavelength alternately.
 This requires both instruments to have compatible protocols.